How To Get Fluffy Hair – Men

 Final Thoughts

-Achieving fluffy hair is simple, but it requires some planning.
 You do need to start with the right haircut, and if your hair is currently too short, it might be a few months before you can start styling your hair this way.

-Be patient.
-It’s worth the wait!
-Start thinking about the haircut you want and talk to your barber about what needs to happen for you to get there.
+Please start thinking about the haircut you want and discuss with your barber what needs to happen for you to achieve it.

-Once your hair is at the right length for fluffy styles, make sure you’ve got the right products.
-As we discussed, you’ll definitely need a good volumizing shampoo, a product to put in your hair before blow-drying, a blow-dryer with a medium heat setting, and a finishing product to keep your style in place all day.
+As we discussed, you’ll definitely need a good volumizing shampoo, a product to apply to your hair before blow-drying, and a blow-dryer with a medium heat setting.

-The types of products you get will ultimately depend on your natural hair texture.
-If your hair is flat and straight, don’t be afraid to go for stronger stuff that will add hold to your hair – such as mousse and hair spray.
+If your hair is flat and straight, don’t be afraid to go for stronger stuff that will add hold to your hair, such as mousse and hairspray.

-If your hair is curly, you’ll want your products to have some moisturizing factors in them to keep your curls from getting too dry or frizzy looking, especially as you blow-dry your hair.
+If your hair is curly, you’ll want your products to have some moisturizing factors in them to keep your curls from getting too dry or frizzy-looking, especially as you blow-dry your hair.

 Related Articles